rossta/seymour/README.md

 end
 ```

 Each audience must be backed by a feed, which is a class that inherits from `Seymour::Feed`.
+Add these classes to `app/models`, `app/feeds`, or wherever makes sense for your application.

 ``` ruby
 class TeamFeed < Seymour::Feed